How to diversify your crypto portfolio

 And finally, the main characters of 2022: Metaverse and GameFi.
 These two characters are merged into one section as most GameFi tokens are also considered metaverse tokens.

-Metaverse is a fairly broad term that refers to almost any virtual reality world with collective and collaborative activities.
-Metaverse tokens overlap with GameFi tokens to some extent, as all GameFi platforms have their own unique metaverse.
-In a broad sense, the metaverse can also encompass other organizations in the crypto space such as DAOs and infrastructure providers hosting their own virtual worlds.
+The metaverse is a broad term that refers to virtually any virtual reality world with collective and collaborative activity.
+Metaverse tokens overlap somewhat with GameFi tokens, as all GameFi platforms have their own unique metaverse.
+In a broad sense, the metaverse can also encompass other organizations in the crypto space, such as DAOs and infrastructure providers that host their own virtual worlds.
 Popular metaverse tokens include ApeCoin (APE), Sandbox (SAND), Decentraland (MANA) and Axie Infinity (AXIE).

-Since the Metaverse is projected to grow to $2030 trillion by 1,8, Metaverse tokens are worth considering when considering the different types of tokens you can use to diversify your portfolio.
-GameFi, which is the intersection of games and DeFi, has also proven to be relatively resilient to general bear market conditions, with “$2022 billion” poured into blockchain games in the first quarter of 2,5 alone.
-The Metaverse and GameFi are showing huge game-changing potential for the cryptocurrency space – not only are they scaling on their own, but are starting to span across sectors of the broader economy, eventually leading to retail adoption.
-If you believe in blockchain technology and want to diversify your portfolio, pay attention to this type of cryptocurrency.
+With the metaverse projected to grow to $2030 trillion by 1,8, metaverse tokens are worth considering when considering the different types of tokens you can use to diversify your portfolio.
+GameFi, which represents the intersection of gaming and DeFi, has also proven relatively resilient to the overall bear market conditions, with “$2022 billion” pouring into blockchain games in the first quarter of 2,5 alone.
+The metaverse and GameFi show huge potential to be game-changers for the crypto space – not only are they scaling on their own, but they are also starting to reach different sectors of the broader economy, eventually leading to retail adoption.
+If you believe in blockchain technology and are looking to diversify your portfolio, this is a cryptocurrency to consider.

 Diversified exposure